 CIIS Fellows Program

-The CIIS Fellows Program is designed to enhance opportunities for faculty-student collaboration on research undertaken in another country or within a minority U.S. culture.
+The CIIS Fellows Program is designed to enhance opportunities for faculty-student collaboration on research undertaken in another country or within an intercultural/international U.S. context.
+Faculty members should plan to meet with the Associate Dean of International and Intercultural studies in advance of submitting their application.

 The CIIS Fellows Program provides funding for a faculty member and one to three students to pursue research outside the regular semester and to share an experience of working off-campus in a significantly different cultural setting.
 The students' research will not be credit-bearing though it may lay the foundation for future academic work and will involve learning essential research skills.